How to choose a quality solar panel

 What is a Tier 1 solar panel?

-Determining a quality solar panel is made more difficult as it is not something that can be pulled apart and checked; panels can only be assessed using specialised equipment which highlights small faults or hot spots.
+Determining a quality solar panel is made more difficult as it is not something that can be pulled apart and checked; panels can only be assessed using specialised equipment that highlights small faults or hot spots.
 However, this can change once the panels are installed outside in the weather for a few years.
-The sun’s UV radiation and high summer temperatures create extreme conditions for any rooftop mounted solar panel and it can take 5 years or longer before any potential quality issues such as potential induced degradation (PID) become apparent.
-This is why the manufacturer’s warranty period, service history and reputation are essential to selecting a quality solar panel.
+The sun’s UV radiation and high summer temperatures create extreme conditions for any rooftop-mounted solar panel, and it can take five years or longer before any potential quality issues, such as potential induced degradation (PID), become apparent.
+This is why the manufacturer’s warranty period, service history, and reputation are essential when selecting a quality solar panel.

 Solar PV technology is constantly evolving and many new panel technologies have only been on the market for a few years.
 Solar panels ‘should’ have a lifespan of 25+ years, so it is vital to choose a manufacturer which has a solid reputation, good track record and is likely to still be in operation in the future to back up any potential warranty issues.